By Dave Haynes, Founding Editor

-I left in Nov.
-2001 after ENN was shotgun-merged with Captivate Network of Boston, having been walked off the plank along with the rest of the Canadian management team.
-I think our US colleagues picked up a few things from us, and Captivate has developed into one of the biggest and most successful players in this space.
+In Nov.
+2001, the VCs shotgun-merged ENN with Captivate Network of Boston.
+I was walked off the plank along with the rest of the Canadian management team.
+Captivate has developed into one of the biggest and most successful players in this space.

 I had a brief sojourn with an early-days digital signage consultancy, part of a larger retail design firm.
 After about a year, I then started work on what became Concourse Media, a digital out of home ad network with screens positioned through the busiest commuter walkways underground in Toronto’s business district.
 Premium business viewership.
 BIG ad impression counts.
-All the pieces were there … except it was about five years ahead of its time.
+All the pieces were there … except it was at least five years ahead of its time.
 Selling Digital OOH in 2004 was, ummm, really freakin’ hard.

-That’s still operating, but a couple of lean ad revenue years, and kids nearing the college years, convinced me to hand over the keys and get a steady paycheque.
+That network is still operating, but a couple of lean ad revenue years, and kids nearing the college years, convinced me to hand over the keys and instead get a predictable paycheque.

 For a few years, I developed the business in North America for a couple of the biggest and best digital signage software companies around.
 I went from one to the other following dollar signs and, in hindsight, maybe that wasn’t such a good idea … as the second one seemed to run low on the cash it seemed to have plenty of when I’d jumped.

 Anyway, I got whacked by the Great Recession and found myself on the street in Spring 2009.
-I was more than dead-tired of the vagaries of working for others, so I finally listened to some industry friends and set up my own gig, pressDOOH.
+I was more than dead-tired of working for others, so I finally listened to industry friends and set up my own gig.

-My home base is in Burlington, Ontario, aka outer, outer Toronto, Canada, and in normal times, hotels and airports and convention centers.
+My home base is in Burlington, Ontario, aka outer, outer Toronto, Canada.
+I also see a lot of hotels and airports and convention centres.
 I work out of my home office and live bait shop.
 Well, not really the latter, but it sounds funny.
 I have access to meeting rooms, as well, at a co-share workspace thing-doodle up the road.
 Or there’s always a local watering hole for a truly good meeting when in town.

 Why this blog